Rental Certificate Compliance Verdict

 Phase of review

-Response Yes, new tenant moving in
+Response Yes, new lease / tenant change

-Response No, lease renewal / existing tenant
+Response Review first, renewal / same tenant

 The verdict engine